SahilMund/Spotify-NextJs-Clone/README.md

 - Advanced Player component
 - Stripe recurring payment integration
 - How to write POST, GET, and DELETE routes in route handlers (app/api)
-- How to fetch data in server React components by directly accessing the database (WITHOUT API! like Magic!)
+- How to fetch data in server React components by directly accessing the database
 - Handling relations between Server and Child components in a real-time environment
+- User can delete their added songs
+- User can create their Playlist and add/remove songs to the playlist.
+- Disable liked page when user is not logged In --done
+- Playlist link sharing feature
 - Cancelling Stripe subscriptions

 ### Prerequisites